Mar 11, 2021

 The work is never done for homeowners.
 There is always something to do around the house, especially when the seasons change.
-After a long winter, we’re sure you are looking forward to spending some time outside and enjoying the spring weather, even if it means doing some home maintenance and repairs, and cleaning up the yard.
+After a long winter, we’re sure you are looking forward to spending some time outside and enjoying the spring weather, even if it means doing some repairs and cleaning up the yard.

 The Importance Of Spring Home Maintenance

-Homeowners want easy home maintenance.
-To achieve this, you need to be diligent and complete your maintenance to-do list each season to keep your home in the best shape possible.
+Homeowners want low maintenance.
+To achieve this, you need to be diligent and complete your to-do list each season to keep your home in the best shape possible.

 “There’s no better way to preserve the value of your home than with regular, consistent maintenance.
 So every time the seasons change, make sure you do a thorough check of your house – inside and out – to make sure you’re keeping it in tiptop shape,” says Scott McGillivray.